planetfederal/qgis-suite-plugin/doc/source/intro.rst

 .. image:: img/intro/error-bar.png
 	:align: center

 This error might be caused by a wrong usage (for instance, if you are trying to connect to a catalog that does not exist), or by a bug in the plugin.
-To help us fix this second case, you can report the error by clicking on the *Report error* button that appears in the message bar.
+To help us fix this second case, you can report the error by clicking on the :guilabel:`Report error` button that appears in the message bar.
 This will cause the full error stack trace to be sent automatically, so we can check it and find out the cause of the error.
 No personal information is sent along with it.

-To check the stack trace yourself, click on the *View more* button.
+To check the stack trace yourself, click on the :guilabel:`View more` button.

 If no button is pushed, the message bar will remain visible for 15 seconds.
 You can close it using the close icon on its right--hand side.